 Switch Up Your Reading Program

 I do not advise you do this lightly.
 Usually, a child just needs a break, not a complete change, but sometimes kids (and parents) can burnout on a program and it makes sense to set it aside and choose something new.
 It might work to simply supplement what you’re using with a new set of readers, or new workbook, a few apps, and keep the bulk of the program.
 You could also take the material your child is using and present it in a new way with a game or through full body activities.
-As a last resort, you can investigate a new program all together.
+As a last resort, if your child hates reading, you can investigate a new program all together.
 Be sure to pinpoint what isn’t working with the old program and what your child’s specific struggles are before trying to select a new program.
 Make sure you are also putting in the work the curriculum requires and not expecting more from your child than what’s reasonable without the necessary input from you.

 Read in bed, read outside under a tree or at a picnic table at a local park.
 Go to the library or read at the beach.
 Not every lesson can be special, but sometimes it helps to get out of a rut by switching up the usual routine simply by visiting somewhere new.

 If you’ve got several kids vying for your attention, it always easier to toss a workbook at a kid and walk away rather than sit and review phonograms (which is my personal Hell).
 But some kids need you to sit and review phonics with them.
 If you’ve taken a hands-off approach and your child seems to be behind, set aside a block of time to work with them one on one, even if everyone else in the house needs to be bribed with a screen.
 Commit to that small chunk of time every day and see if it doesn’t make a difference.
 (And speaking from experience, it does, and they even start working harder on that workbook because now they know you’re reliably checking it.)